alexbosworth/ln-service/README.md

 Note: granting access is not supported in LND versions 0.8.2 and below

+Note: `id` is not supported in LND versions 0.11.0 and below

     {
+      [id]: <Macaroon Id Positive Numeric String>
       [is_ok_to_adjust_peers]: <Can Add or Remove Peers Bool>
       [is_ok_to_create_chain_addresses]: <Can Make New Addresses Bool>
       [is_ok_to_create_invoices]: <Can Create Lightning Invoices Bool>